-Simulated fields on a waveguide Delta driven WR-90 magic-T coupler
+Horizontal and vertical planes with field direction vectors for a waveguide Delta driven WR-90 magic-T coupler

-EM simulation pays a relevant role in the development of biomedical technologies, where simulation offers valuable insight into the interactions of electromagnetic fields inside or in the close proximity to the body.
+EM simulation plays a relevant role in the development of biomedical technologies, where simulation offers valuable insight into the interactions of electromagnetic fields inside or in the close proximity to the body.
 Due to the lossy nature of biological tissue, transmitter design typically focuses on ensuring that sufficient signal is radiated and not lost in the anatomical load, while complying with regulations that limit the specific absorption rate (SAR) and the maximum thermal increase in the body.
 Typical applications are related to mobile and wireless devices, RF fields inside automobiles, hearing aids, body worn antennas, MRI, implants, hypothermia, and others.
 FEM, Finite Difference Time Domain (FDTD) and MoM/FEM methods in FEKO are very suitable for these applications.
 FEKO includes a database of different human body models.

 SAR computation for phantoms wearing personal radios in a vehicle